EthanD57/College/CS 1501/Lab1/README.md

-All of the code and files in this folder were given by the instructor.
+All of the code and files in this folder was given by the instructor.
 Only the indicated sections in BoggleSolver.java were written by me.